 a) Indication from the transport layer of transmission failure of DISCOVERY_REQUEST message (e.g., after TCP retransmission timeout)

 The UE shall close the existing secure connection to the 5G DDNMF, establish a new secure connection and then restart the discoverer request procedure.

+NOTE 1: The UE can abort this procedure when detecting loss of NG-RAN coverage in its serving PLMN.

 b) No response from the 5G DDNMF after the DISCOVERY_REQUEST message has been successfully delivered (e.g., TCP ACK has been received for the DISCOVERY_REQUEST message)

 The UE shall retransmit the DISCOVERY_REQUEST message.

+NOTE 2: The UE can abort this procedure when detecting loss of NG-RAN coverage in its serving PLMN.

-NOTE: The timer to trigger retransmission and the maximum number of allowed retransmissions are UE implementation specific.
+NOTE 3: The timer to trigger retransmission and the maximum number of allowed retransmissions are UE implementation specific.